zriyansh/signoz.io/docs/instrumentation/java.md

 ## Send Traces to SigNoz Cloud

+OpenTelemetry provides a handy Java JAR agent that can be attached to any Java 8+ application and dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.

 Based on your application environment, you can choose the setup below to send traces to SigNoz Cloud.

 <Tabs>